 August 31, 2020

-As we approach the most unusual High Holidays in recent memory, ReformJudaism.org is here to
+As we approach the most unusual High Holidays in recent memory, ReformJudaism.org is here to help you find ways to observe, celebrate or commemorate the holiday season that work best for you.
+Here are some helpful tips.
+1.

 Whether you attend services on Friday night or Saturday morning (or both), rarely, sometimes or often, these are some of the things you may see or hear in and around the synagogue.